 Brave enough to visit?
-The Maryland Department of Natural Resources lists information about Point Lookout's hours, trails, fishing opportunities and more.
+The Maryland Department of Natural Resources lists information about Point lookout hours, trails and more.

 Many people on the streets of Harpers Ferry National Historic Park have seen the ghost of abolitionist John Brown.
-He’s sometimes so realistic that tourists, thinking he is a historic re-enactor, ask him to pose for a photograph with him – only to find later that their camera has not captured him.
-Those who have seen Brown say they recognize him by “those piercing fire and brimstone eyes that would put the fear of God in anybody he looked at.”
+Some say that he’s so realistic that tourists, thinking he is a historic reenactor, ask him to pose for a photograph with him – only to find later that their camera has not captured him.

-Brown led an uprising at Harpers Ferry in 1859, raiding the armory in the hope of freeing the South (and Brown’s wife and children) one plantation at a time.
+Brown led an uprising in Harpers Ferry, West Virginia in 1859, raiding the armory with hopes of freeing the South—including his wife and children—one plantation at a time.

-According to an article in the Martinsburg Journal-News, the house has been the site of 12 deaths.
-Many have witnessed objects disappearing and then re-appearing.
+The house has been the site of 12 deaths and many have witnessed objects disappearing and then reappearing.
 The house is now the office of the Harpers Ferry Society for Paranormal Research.